isomerpages/moe-hougangsec/_co-curricular-activities/Performing Arts/Angklung|Kulintang and Gamelan Ensemble.md

 ### Vision

-To inspire others through the joy found in music
+To inspire others through the joy found in music&nbsp;

 ### Mission